-We know that Subliminal means hidden.
+We know that in the simplest and broadest sense subliminal means hidden.
 It’s something that you perceive or effected by without being aware of it.
-In academic terms, Sub’liminal is something below the range of our perceptive threshold.
-It could be anything, from nanoparticles to sub-audible commands, from Sacred Geometry to Body Language.
+In academic terms, Sub’liminal is usually taken as something below the range of our perceptive threshold.
+It could be anything, from nanoparticles to sub-audible sound waves from Sacred Geometry to Body Language.
 But what about hypnosis?

 The word Hypnosis comes from the Greek root Hypno, meaning; ‘Sleep’.
 So when we combine the two terms, Subliminal Hypnosis, wouldn’t it at least in one sense refer to dreaming?

 “Persons under hypnosis are said to have heightened focus and concentration with the ability to concentrate intensely on a specific thought or memory, while blocking out sources of distraction.”

 When I was just a kid just starting out in Junior High, I came across a book on hypnotism.
 I was fascinated by that sort of thing.
 So, I tried it out on my friends.
 You know what?
 It worked!
 For awhile this made me somewhat of a school yard celebrity.
 Kids were streaming over to my house just to get hypnotized.